 Volunteers are needed for a variety of roles during Friday Night on White (first Friday of each month, April-September) but must be at least 18 years old.

-Volunteers are needed during our April Shred-It event to assist residents dropping off bags and boxes of paper.
+Volunteers are needed to assist residents dropping off bags and boxes of paper.

 The Town of Wake Forest relies heavily on community-minded citizens to get involved with their local government and serve on the town's Advisory Boards.
 Use your talents and take an active interest in your community on one of the townÃ¢â‚¬â„¢s 11 advisory boards.
 Selected applicants serve three year terms, except where unexpired terms are being filled, and advise the Board of Commissioners on their board's cause.
 Applications are available at online.
 For more information, contact Town Clerk Deeda Harris at 919-435-9413.

 The Town of Wake Forest regularly seeks Guest Services Volunteers to work three-hour shifts at the guest services desk at town hall, 301 S. Brooks St. Volunteers are needed on a regular basis or as a substitute to work the following shifts Monday - Friday: 8 a.m. - 11 a.m.; 11 a.m. - 2 p.m.; and 2 p.m. - 5 p.m.
 Duties include welcoming and greeting visitors to town hall; directing visitors to appropriate offices at town hall; and answering general questions in person and on the telephone regarding town services.
 For more information, contact Guest Services Volunteer Coordinator Heather Mitchell at 919-435-9479.